jynxora/CTF-Challenges-Linux-DFIR-CyberSecurity/Challenge-3/README.md

 # 🛡️ Linux CTF Challenge 3 – Advanced Forensic Analysis

 A handcrafted, booby-trapped Linux-based capture-the-flag (CTF) environment.
-Created as part of the #700DaysOfSkill learning marathon by Jinay Shah a.k.a `jynx`.
+Created as part of the #700DaysOfSkill learning marathon by Jynx.

 ## 📁 Challenge Contents